Lead Opinion

 II

-"If the individual indicates in any manner, at any time prior to or during questioning, that he wishes to remain silent, the interrogation must cease.
-At this point he has shown that he intends to exercise his Fifth Amendment privilege; any statement taken after the person invokes his privilege cannot be other than the product of compulsion, subtle or otherwise....
-If the individual states that he wants an attorney, the interrogation must cease until an attorney is present.
+“If the individual indicates in any manner, at any time prior to or during questioning, that he wishes to remain silent, the interrogation must cease.
+At this point he has shown that he intends to exercise his Fifth Amendment privilege; any statement taken after the person invokes his privilege cannot be other than the product of compulsion, subtle or otherwise____ If the individual states that he wants an attorney, the interrogation must cease until an attorney is present.
 At that time, the individual must have an opportunity to confer with the attorney and to have him present during any subsequent questioning.
-If the individual cannot obtain an attorney and he indicates that he wants one before speaking to the police, they must respect his decision to remain silent."
+If the individual cannot obtain an attorney and he indicates that he wants one before speaking to the police, they must respect his decision to remain silent.”

-Miranda was based, the Supreme Court has said, on its perception "that the lawyer occupies a critical position in our legal system because of his unique ability to protect the Fifth Amendment rights of a client undergoing custodial interrogation."
-Fare, supra, 442 U.S. at 719, 99 S.Ct. at 2568-69.
-The Court explained that
+Miranda was based, the Supreme Court has said, on its perception “that the lawyer occupies a critical position in our legal system because of his unique ability to protect the Fifth Amendment rights of a client undergoing custodial interrogation.”
+Fare, supra,

-"[t]he per se aspect of Miranda was thus based on the unique role the lawyer plays in the adversary system of criminal justice in this country.
+“[t]he per se aspect of Miranda was thus based on the unique role the lawyer plays in the adversary system of criminal justice in this country.
 Whether it is a minor or an adult who stands accused, the lawyer is the one person to whom society as a whole looks as the protector of the legal rights of that person in his dealings with the police and the courts.
-For this reason, the Court fashioned in Miranda the rigid rule that an accused's request for an attorney is per se an invocation of his Fifth Amendment rights, requiring that all interrogation cease."
+For this reason, the Court fashioned in Miranda the rigid rule that an accused’s request for an*614 attorney is per se an invocation of his Fifth Amendment rights, requiring that all interrogation cease.”

 Id.

-In Fare, the Supreme Court held that a request of a sixteen-year-old juvenile charged with murder, made while undergoing custodial interrogation, to see his probation officer, with whom he had a special relationship, did not constitute a per se invocation of the juvenile's rights to remain silent and to counsel.
+In Fare, the Supreme Court held that a request of a sixteen-year-old juvenile charged with murder, made while undergoing custodial interrogation, to see his probation officer, with whom he had a special relationship, did not constitute a per se invocation of the juvenile’s rights to remain silent and to counsel.
 Among other reasons, the Court said that probation officers are not usually trained in the law and, therefore, are not in a position to advise persons as to their legal rights.
-And merely because a relationship of trust and cooperation might have existed between the accused and the probation officer did not, the Court held, indicate that the probation officer was capable of rendering effective legal advice to protect the juvenile's rights during interrogation.
+And merely because a relationship of trust and cooperation might have existed between the accused and the probation officer did not, the Court held, indicate that the probation officer was capable of rendering effective legal advice to protect the juvenile’s rights during interrogation.
 To otherwise conclude, said the Court, quoting from Beckwith v.
-United States, 425 U.S. 341, 345, 96 S.Ct.
-1612, 1615, 48 L.Ed.2d 1 (1976), would amount to "an extension of the Miranda requirements [that] would cut this Court's holding in that case completely loose from its own explicitly stated rationale."
-Such an extension, it said, would apply the rigid rule of Miranda to "a juvenile's request for almost anyone he considered trustworthy enough to give him reliable advice."
-Fare, supra, 442 U.S. at 722-23, 99 S.Ct. at 2571.
+United States,

 Id.